 Communication and disability, especially dementia

 Interactional and intercultural competence among professionals (teachers, health care providers, medical trainers)

 The 'International' student experience and the internationalisation of Higher Education worldwide.

 2. DEMTEC Project: I am leading a multiprofessional and lay team in the development of a conceptual framework and toolkit to optimise communication between professionals, carers and people living with dementia (with Cardiff and Vale NHS Trust and Alzheimer's Society, UK).
-A free-to-users website has been launched in this regard – DEMTALK http://www.demtalk.org.uk/
+A free-to-users website has been launched in this regard – DEMTALK http://www.demtalk.org.uk/.
+Currently undertaking an ESRC-funded project to research, co-design and co-develop further assistive communication technologies.

 3. International students' transitions and adjustments to life and study in the UK, and their post study re-entry to home societies.
 The role of intercultural competence in adjustment.
 Projects funded by the HASS Faculty Innovation fund.

-4. Investigating 'non native' speaking teachers' beliefs, attitudes and practices regarding appropriate models of English (English as a Lingua Franca, English as an International Language, 'Native speaker' varieties).
+4. Which English - Investigating 'non native' speaking teachers' beliefs, attitudes and practices regarding appropriate models of English (English as a Lingua Franca, English as an International Language, 'Native speaker' varieties).
+Recent project funded by the British Academy Newton Fund.

 My work on communication and dementia won the James J Bradac Prize from the International Association of Language and Social Psychology for its outstanding contribution to the field in June 2010.

 I was elected founding convenor of the Special Interest Group in Intercultural communication for the British Association for Applied Linguistics in 2010.